simonmeusel/MuteSpotifyAds/README.md

 I you want this functionality on Windows, I have found ***but not tested!*** the following program: https://github.com/Xeroday/Spotify-Ad-Blocker/

-### MacOS
+### macOS

 This application is a alternative to [Spotifree](https://github.com/ArtemGordinsky/Spotifree).
 [Spotifree](https://github.com/ArtemGordinsky/Spotifree) uses constant polling every `0.3` seconds.
-This results in a CPU constant drain of around `4%` and a energy usage of about one fourth of the one from spotify.
+This results in a CPU constant drain of around `4%` and a energy usage of about one fourth of the one from Spotify.

-Although I created this application and had the idea to use apple script and file watching on my own, looking at the [Spotifree](https://github.com/ArtemGordinsky/Spotifree) source code gave me the idea of using the spotify url instead of the songs popularity (because the popularity is always 0 for ads).
+Although I created this application and had the idea to use apple script and file watching on my own, looking at the [Spotifree](https://github.com/ArtemGordinsky/Spotifree) source code gave me the idea of using the Spotify url instead of the songs popularity (because the popularity is always 0 for ads).

 ## Thanks